Sep 27, 2024

 meant a slow death for the trees.

-Their roots were left exposed, and all but two Douglas Firs
+Their roots left exposed, and all but two Douglas Firs

-on the south side of my property suffered from root rot –
+on the south side of her property suffered from root rot –

 cedar